 The Wilson Environmental Decisions Lab is a research group working on applied environmental research.
-The lab is led by Professor Kerrie Wilson, Pro Vice-Chancellor (Sustainability Strategy) at the Queensland University of Technology and previously the Executive Director of the Institute for Future Environments.
+The lab is led by Professor Kerrie Wilson, Pro Vice-Chancellor (Sustainability and Research Integrity) at the Queensland University of Technology and previously the Executive Director of the Institute for Future Environments.
 Before joining QUT, Kerrie was the Director of the Australian Research Council Centre of Excellence for Environmental Decisions at the University of Queensland.

 Ecosystem services and biodiversity conservation